Master degree projects in bioinformatics

-You can perform a Master's Degree project of 30 (BINP50), 45 (BINP51) or 60 (BINP52) credits in Bioinformatics.
-Ongoing projects are presented on the notice board outside the entrance to House A, Biology building.
+You can perform a master's degree project of 30 (BINP50), 45 (BINP51) or 60 (BINP52) credits in bioinformatics.
+Ongoing projects are presented on the notice board outside the entrance to House A, the Biology building.

-To be able to enroll for a Master´s Degree Project in Bioinformatics you should be enrolled in the Master´s Program in Bioinformatics at Lund University, and should have completed 45 credits of relevant advanced level courses within the programme.
+To be able to enrol for a master´s degree project in bioinformatics you should be enrolled in the Master´s program in bioinformatics at Lund University and should have completed 45 credits of relevant advanced level courses within the programme.

 Before the start

-- Check with the study advisor Lotta Persmark, to ensure that you fulfill the requirements to start a degree project.
+- Check with the study advisor Lotta Persmark, to ensure that you fulfil the requirements to start a degree project.

 - Contact a supervisor within the area of your interest and discuss the general outline of the project.
 Before proceeding, you should show your CV and LADOK excerpt to the supervisor.
-Note that the project can be conducted outside the university, e.g. at a company.
+Note that the project can be conducted outside the university, at a company.
 If you do not find what you want, your Master’s programme coordinator will give advice.
+Ask the supervisor to suggest one or more suitable opponent(s) and check if they will be available when you are to defend your MSc.

 - Write a project plan together with your supervisor when you have decided about a project.
+The project plan will need to be approved by one of the examiners; Dag Ahren, Anna Runemark or Eran Elhaik.
 The plan should be brief, but give a clear description of your specific project (2–3 A4 pages).
 It should contain:

 - Project title